The health, safety, and well-being of all members of the Meredith community is always our top priority.

 How do I know if I have COVID-19 symptoms or just seasonal allergies?

 Seasonal allergies symptoms include sneezing, runny nose, red, watery, and itchy eyes.
 People may also experience puffy eyes, nasal congestion, headache, post-nasal drip, throat irritation, and breathing through the mouth or wheezing.
-Symptoms of COVID-19 are a fever, dry cough, and shortness of breath.

 What can I do in my work space to decrease the risk of spreading any virus?